 Peruse our special reports by project:

-As part of a special report focused on covering climate solutions, we take a closer look at ocean-based solutions, with a special tipsheet and toolbox.
-In coming months, we'll also look at methane/energy-based solutions, sustainable-business solutions and nature-based solutions and Indigenous communities.
-Stay tuned for more and in the meantime, check out our ocean-based solution coverage.
+As part of a special report focused on covering climate solutions, we take closer looks at ocean-based and methane/energy-based solutions, with special tipsheets and toolboxes.
+In coming weeks, we'll also look at nature-based solutions and Indigenous communities, and sustainable-business solutions.
+Check out the latest and stay tuned for more.

 SEJournal looks ahead to key issues in the coming year with this "2022 Journalists’ Guide to Energy & Environment" special report.
 The guide was rolled out in early January, with new features added through to its formal launch in late January at an annual roundtable organized by the Society of Environmental Journalists.
 Check out the guide's various Backgrounders, TipSheets and WatchDog reports.